 Most non-nutritive artificial sweeteners are safe for consumption.
 The amount added is also usually small, only enough to give the food a little sweet flavor.

-Here are some types of non-nutritive sweeteners added in chewing gums that you can safely consume while you are pregnant:
+Here are some types of non-nutritive sweeteners added to chewing gums that you can safely consume while you are pregnant without worrying about the baby’s development:

-Most chewing gums contain a form of non-nutritive sweetener called aspartame.
+Most chewing gums contain a form of non-nutritive sweetener called aspartameiXAn artificial sweetener .
 The Food and Drug Administration (FDA) deems it safe for use in chewing gums.
 It is still advisable that you check with your doctor before using it while expecting.
-Make sure you have it in only moderate quantities.
-(1)
+Ensure you only have it in moderate quantities (1).

 Do not use chewing gums that contain aspartame if you have any of the following conditions:

-- Phenylketonuria or PKU – it is a rare metabolic disorder
+- PhenylketonuriaiXAn inherited condition marked by the inability to metabolize phenylalanine or PKU – it is a rare metabolic disorder

 - Any form of liver disorder